Scritti Politti: 1980s

-Before his collapse Green had already broached the concept of taking the group in a more commercial pop direction with his bandmates.
+Before his collapse Gartside had already broached the concept of taking the group in a more commercial pop direction with his bandmates.
 His ideas did not go down well with them, as he recounted in an interview for Jamming! fanzine in June 1982:

 Gartside recorded a demo of one of his new songs, "The 'Sweetest Girl'", in January 1981, and the song was included on the C81 cassette compilation obtained with tokens from the March issues of NME.
-The song — which features Robert Wyatt on keyboards — received strong reviews.
-It was cited by The New York Times as one of the ten best singles of the year, but the track did not get a wide release for ten months, by which time momentum was lost, and it only achieved a minor placing in the UK Singles Chart at No. 64.
-The single was later covered by pop band Madness, with their version reaching No. 35 in the UK singles chart in 1986.
-Drummer Tom Morley departed Scritti Politti in November 1981.
+The song – which features Robert Wyatt on keyboards – received strong reviews.
+It was cited by The New York Times as one of the ten best singles of the year, but the track did not get a wide release for ten months, by which time momentum was lost, and it only achieved a minor placing on the UK Singles Chart at No. 64.
+The single was later covered by pop band Madness, with their version reaching No. 35 on the UK Singles Chart in 1986.
+Drummer Tom Morley departed Scritti Politti in November 1982.

 "The 'Sweetest Girl'" prompted many major labels to offer Gartside record contracts, but he decided to stay with Rough Trade Records.
-The 'Sweetest Girl marked a stylistic change toward the more melodic, and was followed by minor hits "Faithless" (UK No. 56) and double A-side "Asylums in Jerusalem" / "Jacques Derrida" (UK No. 43).
-In a retrospective review, "Asylums in Jerusalem" was described by AllMusic journalist Stewart Mason as "a slick piece of reggae-tinged synth-pop with a twangy electronic bass line and a new playfulness in Green Gartside's politically motivated lyrics."
+"The 'Sweetest Girl'" marked a stylistic change toward the more melodic, and was followed by minor hits "Faithless" (UK No. 56) and double A-side "Asylums in Jerusalem" / "Jacques Derrida" (UK No. 43).
 The song "Jacques Derrida" was influenced by Gartside's reading of deconstruction and the work of semiotic analysis from the French philosopher Derrida.

 The debut album, Songs to Remember, was released on Rough Trade in August 1982.
 Displaying Gartside's previously hidden reggae influence, it was a critical and commercial success, reaching No. 12 in the UK Albums Chart.
 One of Rough Trade's most unlikely success stories, the album became their biggest selling release to date.
 Also during this period, Gartside recorded a duet with Annie Lennox on the Eurythmics track "Wrap It Up", for their Sweet Dreams (Are Made of This) album released in early 1983.